arborchat/yggdrasil/README.md

 You can find the canonical repo [here](https://github.com/udp/json-parser).

+### Notes on `json-builder`

+This JSON-serializng library was chosen because it played so nicely with the parser above.

+It is included in this repository as a git subtree.

+You can find the canonical repo [here](https://github.com/udp/json-builder).

 ### Notes on `CuTest`

 This C test framework was chosen for simplicity.
 I have vendored it without a subtree